Master of Science in Statistics

 least 23 credit hours of undergraduate mathematics and statistics coursework at

 the level of calculus and above with a grade of C or better, and have at least

 a 3.0 grade point average in these courses.

 The 23 credit hours must include coursework in multivariable

-calculus, linear algebra, real analysis (advanced calculus), and mathematical
+calculus, linear algebra, real analysis (advanced calculus), and either probability or mathematical

 This degree is offered under the comprehensive examination plan, meaning you must pass a comprehensive final exam conducted by your advisory committee.
 See the program sheet for more degree details:

 If you have specific questions about our graduate programs,